OpenM-Project/mcdoc.github.io/docs/learn.md

 :::

 As in the glossary, you can see that:
-- **DLL Replacing** method replaces your own DLLs with cracked DLLs.
-This is completely permanent and might not be the correct solution if you want to go with "safer"
+- **DLL Replacing** method replaces the DLLs in your PC with cracked DLLs.
 - **DRC** method makes your game use cracked DLLs available in another directory in your computer using the [DLL search order](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order).
 [Temporary, Works only with Minecraft]
-- **DLL Auto Patch** method creates patched DLLs from your own DLLs and replaces the original ones with patched ones.
+- **DLL Auto Patch** method creates patched DLLs from the DLLs in your PC and replaces them with the patched ones.
 This is much more efficient than DLL Replacing with Online Sources since sometimes online source might not have the specific one needed.
 We'll look into this later.
-- **DLL Hooking** method uses [**function hooking**](https://kylehalladay.com/blog/2020/11/13/Hooking-By-Example.html) and other debugging in-memory to modify the license checking functions within the game and/or other DLLs loaded within the game in memory.
+- **DLL Hooking** method uses [**function hooking**](https://kylehalladay.com/blog/2020/11/13/Hooking-By-Example.html), and other debugging, in-memory to modify the license checking functions within the game and/or other DLLs loaded within the game in memory.
 [Temporary, Works only with Minecraft]
 - **DMM** method patches the DLLs within the game memory.
 [Temporary, Works only with Minecraft]

 As you have read, DRC, DMM, and DLL Hooking runs and changes in-memory/RAM.
 This means the changes are done in the game's process leading it to be temporary (requiring for activating license checking work for Minecraft).
-But these methods are different from **In-Memory Code Manipulation** and pre-cracked [**appx**](https://fileinfo.com/extension/appx).
+But these methods are different from **In-Memory Code Manipulation** and pre-cracked [**appx**](https://fileinfo.com/extension/appx).\
 The way these 2 works is patching the license-checking code with in the game. (in meaning, it removes the code where Minecraft checks for license). **I-MCM** patches the license checking code within the game's memory, making it temporary.
 The main difference between I-MCM and DMM is that I-MCM can run while Minecraft is open but can't with DMM.\
-Also, you can patch the game's code completely and pack it in a `.appx` and you can install it and then you don't need to do anything else.
+Also, you can patch the game's code completely and pack it in a `.appx` library and you can install it so that you don't need to do anything else.

-There is another method using [ClipSVC](#clipsvc), we will define that later.
+There is another method using [ClipSVC](#clipsvc), we will also talk about it later.

 ## How Minecraft works

-Minecraft for Windows uses `C:\Windows\System32\Windows.ApplicationModel.Store.dll` for its licensing system.
-It makes use of this DLL to perform in-app purchases and licensing-related tasks like identifying if the user bought the game or has acquired trial.\
+Minecraft for Windows uses `Windows.ApplicationModel.Store.dll` located in `C:\Windows\system32` (x64/64-bit) and `C:\Windows\SysWOW64` (x86\32-bit) for its licensing system.
+It makes use of these DLLs to perform in-app purchases and licensing-related tasks like identifying if the user bought the game or has acquired trial.\
-We crack `C:\Windows\System32\Windows.ApplicationModel.Store.dll` to modify the returned value of the trial function and Minecraft starts working in its full version.
+You can crack `Windows.ApplicationModel.Store.dll` to modify the returned value of the trial function and Minecraft starts working in its full version (This means, when Minecraft checks if the user has bought the game, it gives a specific value.
+Then, if the "bought the game" value is `false`, then IsTrial becomes `true`.
+But, rather than making it `true`, when we crack this dll, it makes it `false` so even if Minecraft App knows you havent paid, it will give the Full Version.).
 The crack can be done manually or by specific [Third Party Software](/bedrock/windows#unlockers-for-minecraft-for-windows).

+---

 ## How Minecraft for Windows is Cracked/Patched